moloch--/ios-hooker/README.md

 ios-hooker
 ==========

-I'm not a big fan of Objective-C, but I do enjoy hacking on iOS so is a Python script to aid in reverse engineering iOS applications.
-It's a hacky Objc header parser, and can automatically generate function hooks based on class dumps.
+This a Python script to aid in reverse engineering iOS applications.
+It's a hacky Objc header parser, and can automatically generate function hooks based on class dumps; spend less time reading objc code and more time hacking!
 For best results [class-dump-z](https://code.google.com/p/networkpx/wiki/class_dump_z)

 hooker.py
 ==========